Home

 • "We love him, because he first loved us."

 The testimony of the Spirit is in humbly receiving that you didn't choose God, you were in fact, Chosen of God.
 God's Sovereign Grace will overwhelm you, a great Blessing that in wisdom you understand that it is what God did in you that caused you to hear.
-Just as Paul's cry of his labor, that it was, "not I, but the Lord which dwelleth within me."
+Just as Paul's cry of his labor, that it was, not I, but the Lord which dwelleth within me.
 So we will come to understand these truths of his calling and authoring our faith.
 What must you do to become saved?
-Trust in the lord and seek Him while He may be found, and then will you know that He sought you.
-And He called you.
-And He Chose you.
-And He worked within you for everything that is good.
+Trust in the lord and seek Him while He may be found, and then you will realize that He sought you, He called you and He Chose you.
+He worked within you for everything that is good.

 Philippians 2:13